tommasocarraro-sony/recsys-agent/README.md

 All Ollama models with function-calling capabilities are supported.
 [Here](https://ollama.com/search?c=tools) is a list.

 **Attention**: When self-hosting, be sure you have enough RAM or VRAM to load and use the chosen model.
+Also, be sure you downloaded the model with `ollama pull <your_model>` before running the application.

 ## Do you need to self-host on a GPU that is on a remote cluster?